dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-6139** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

 Two new [operators](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/workflow-management/#workflow-operators) have been added to [Workflow](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/workflow-management/); Last Month and This Month.
-This would mostly be used in [Auditing workflow](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/workflow-management/#audit), but can be used in all.
+This would mostly be used in [Auditing workflow](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/workflow-management/#audit), but can be used in any worklist.
 These should be used with Date fields such as ‘Admit Date Time is This Month’, etc.

 ![Last Month and This Month](LastThisMonth.png)